≡ Menu

 Back To Table Of Contents

-Revenue From Data Center, Client, Gaming, And Embedded Segments
+Percentage of Revenue from Data Center, Client, Gaming, and Embedded Segments

 AMD’s segments consist of data center, client, gaming, and embedded.
 The definitions of AMD’s segments are available here: data center, gaming, client, and embedded.